pranshubisht9/Course-Monitoring-System/README.md

 ## Technologies we used

-In this project we have used the following technologies:
+In this project i have used the following technologies:

 - JAVA
 - MySql